Woman Sues Chicago Animal Care And Control, After Her Lost Dog Was Put Up For Adoption And New Family Won't Give Him Back

 That is the heart of the allegation in Moran-West’s lawsuit against the city’s Department of Animal Care and Control.
 Its workers found Zeus when he escaped from the backyard of Moran-West’s dad’s home in January of last year.

-Moran-West said she never received a call from Animal Control before it turned the dog over to Fetching Tails, an animal rescue agency.READ MORE: Man Wounded When 3 Gunmen Open Fire In East Garfield Park
+Moran-West said she never received a call from Animal Control before it turned the dog over to Fetching Tails, an animal rescue agency.READ MORE: CFD Honors Firefighter MaShawn Plummer, Who Has Died Of Injuries Suffered In Belmont Central Fire Last Week

 Zeus was then adopted by another family.